thepushkarp/JFF-Python-Scripts/README.md

 The watermark file should be a PDF too.
 If you want to make an image or text as a watermark, put them in a word file and stylize as per you want it to appear as the watermark and then export the file as PDF.
 This file would be the watermark file.

+_The usefullness of this script is straightforward - To add watermark to PDF files to prove its originality, make it harder to copy, and add authorship._

 __Ensure that none of the PDFs are encrypted.__

 #### Usage: